TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 14/2 Samuel 14.21.md

 ---

-And the king said unto Joab, Behold now, I have done this thing: go therefore, bring the young man Absalom back.
+The king said to Joab, "Behold now, I have done this thing.
+Go therefore, bring the young man Absalom back."